This article originally appeared on VICE Canada. Selena Holder-Zirbser wasn’t even supposed to be working on the day she got arrested.

 He then launched into a profanity-laced spiel.

 “Why don’t you report on fentanyl or something that matters, OK?
 You’re a loser, man, you’ve got nothing here.
-You and your fucking hurting stories, fuck off bitch.
+You and your fucking hurting stories.
+Fuck off bitch.
 Don’t call the fucking landlord, don’t call anyone, you fucking clown.
 You’re a fucking idiot.
 Fuck off, go report on something that matters.
-There’s people dying of overdoses and rapes and actual shit that matters.
+There are people dying of overdoses and rapes and actual shit that matters.
 You’re fucking hanging onto nothing.
 Nobody gives a fuck about what you say, your fucking article means nothing, you fucking victim, so fuck off.
 Don’t fucking call around about me anymore, you fucking clown.
 Stupid fucking cunt.
 Fuck you.”

 VICE reached May Joan Liu’s son Justin Liu by phone in September, but he hung up once he was informed he was speaking to a reporter.
 VICE later texted him a full list of allegations but he didn’t reply.
 When VICE tried to call him again about a month later, his number no longer worked.
 VICE called the number listed online as the Green Tree head office to ask about the company’s connection to WeeMedical; that number was also out of service a few weeks later.
 VICE also called two BC-based WeeMedical dispensaries and spoke to managers who confirmed that Green Tree and WeeMedical are the same and are run by Liu and her son Justin Liu.
 “It's a family business,” said one current budtender, who doesn't want to be named for fear of reprisal from her bosses.